Yadnesh-Ranshevare/DSA/linked_list/Readme.md

 ```
 ### how to find the mid of LL
 - **hare-turtle approach:**\
-hare moves with single node and turtle moves with two node
-when hare reach the end of the LL turtle reach the mid of the LL
+hare moves with two nodes per round and turtle moves with single node per round when hare reach the end of the LL turtle reach the mid of the LL
 ```
 1 -> 2 -> 3 -> 3 -> 2 -> 1 ->  null
 ^